 In case of any issues, reach out to our experts and get on-the-spot solutions.

-Fixed: Unable to Find My 5 GHz Network During Linksys RE6400 Setup
+Fixed: Unable to Find My 5 GHz Network During Linksys Extender Setup RE6400

 Your wireless router is set to a Dynamic Frequency Selection (DFS) channel.
-Then, you decide to extend the network using a range extender.
+But what if you are not getting sufficient WiFi range?
+Opt for the Linksys extender setup RE6400 to extend the network.
 However, you can’t see the 5 GHz network name (SSID) from the list of available networks on the extender’s Site Survey list.

 To resolve this concern, follow the instructions below: